YCNi/EBC_SUMO_sim/README.md

 - sumo
 - Python 3.1
 - numpy
+- pandas
 - seaborn
 - matplotlib

 ### Running simulation
-...
+There are four scenarios:
+- 25_MIV_75_BIKE
+- 25_MIV_75_BIKE
+- e_25_MIV_75_BIKE
+- e_25_MIV_75_BIKE_actuated
+The simulation can be executed by simply running the .sumocfg files in the scenario folder.
+There are five .sumocfg files, representing five random seeds, in each folder. <br />
+Scenarios with modal shares (75% cars, 25% bikes; 50% cars, 50% bikes) are also available by changing the route files in the .sumocfg files.
+The route files can be found in the "Trips" folder.

 ### Post-processing and visualization
 The post-processing and visualization include the ....
 The analysis for NFDs is based on the lane-based method introduced in ...
-The aggregation interval is 5 minutes.
+The aggregation interval is 5 minutes.<br />
-The codes are available in .ipynb format.
+The codes are available in .ipynb format.<br />
 There are also alternative (simple) ways to output NFDs and travel times by using the SUMO E3 detectors, which will be provided soon.

 *Leclercq, L., Chiabaut, N., & Trinquier, B. (2014).
 Macroscopic fundamental diagrams: A cross-comparison of estimation methods.
 Transportation Research Part B: Methodological, 62, 1-12.